 The Sick Children’s Trust

-In addition to GOSH Family Accommodation Units, we also work closely with The Sick Children’s Trust, which provides accommodation close to GOSH.
-The Sick Children’s Trust is a charity (Registered Charity No. 284416), separate from GOSH, founded in 1982 with the aim of providing high-quality ‘Home from Home’ accommodation for families whose children are receiving hospital treatment for serious illnesses.
+In addition to GOSH Family Accommodation Units, we also work closely with The Sick Children’s Trust, which provides accommodation and support close to GOSH.
+The Sick Children’s Trust is a charity (Registered Charity No. 284416), separate from GOSH, founded in 1982 with the aim of providing high-quality ‘Homes from Home’ for families whose children are receiving hospital treatment for serious illnesses.
 Their homes have the additional support of house staff who welcome families and provide them with much needed support during their stay.

-The two Sick Children’s Trust houses are located on Grays Inn Road and Guilford Street, both around five minutes’ walk from the main entrance.
+The Sick Children’s Trust’s homes are located on Grays Inn Road and Guilford Street, both around five minutes’ walk from the main entrance.
 Rainbow House is on Grays Inn Road and contains a number of triple, twin and double rooms and the Bone Marrow Transplant flat.
-10 Guilford Street has a mixture of single, twin, triple and quadruple rooms, which also have space for a blow-up bed or cot.
+Guilford Street House has a mixture of single, twin, triple and quadruple rooms, which also have space for a blow-up bed or cot.
 Both homes have direct phonelines to wards.
-Please note that there are no wheelchair accessible rooms in either The Sick Children’s Trust houses.
+Please note that there are no wheelchair accessible rooms in either The Sick Children’s Trust homes.

-The Sick Children’s Trust accommodation is booked through the Family Accommodation department, located in the main reception area.
-Even if you have stayed there previously, a referral has to be made from the Family Accommodation department.
+The Sick Children’s Trust homes are booked through the Family Accommodation department, located in the main reception area.
+Even if you have stayed there previously, a referral must be made from the Family Accommodation department.
 Your stay will be free of charge and you will not need to pay a deposit although a donation to The Sick Children’s Trust charity is appreciated, as they rely on public donations to keep their homes running and supporting as many families as possible.

-Sick Children’s Trust rooms are mainly for parents of children and young people on one of the intensive care or high dependency units.
-When your child moves to a ward where you can stay at the bedside, we will ask you to move out of the Sick Children’s Trust to make space for another family.
+The Sick Children’s Trust rooms are mainly for parents of children and young people on one of the intensive care or high dependency units.
+When your child moves to a ward where you can stay at the bedside, we will ask you to move out of The Sick Children’s Trust home to make space for another family.